pablopunk/unclutter.nvim/readme.md

 > Focus on what matters

 > [!NOTE]
 > This plugin hasn't been tested in the wild yet.
-I'm using it myself and it works great, but I'm not sure if it's ready for everyone.
-I'm open to feedback and contributions.
+I'm using it myself and it works great,  but I'm open to feedback and contributions.

-*unclutter.nvim* removes the clutter from your buffer list to help you focus on the files that matter to you.
+*unclutter.nvim* is a **tabline that removes the clutter*+ to help you focus on the files that matter to **you**.

 ![before-after](./art/before-after-light.png#gh-light-mode-only)
 ![before-after](./art/before-after-dark.png#gh-dark-mode-only)

 ## Features

-You're working on a large project and you're jumping through function definitions and index files that endup cluttering your buffer list.
+You're working on a large project and you're jumping through function definitions and index files that endup cluttering your tabline. *Unclutter.nvim* will:

-If you use a plugin to show your buffers as tabs, or you list your buffers regularly, you know the pain. *unclutter.nvim* will:
+### Only show the buffers you need

-### Keep only the buffers you need
+A minimal tabline with icons will show:

 - Buffers you made changes to.
 - Buffers visible in any window.